Binti (2021 film)

-Binti, is a 2021 Tanzanian drama film directed by Seko Shamte and co-produced by director herself with Alinda Ruhinda and Angela Ruhinda.
-The film stars Bertha Robert, Magdalena Munisi, Helen Hartmann and Godliver Gordian in the lead roles whereas Yann Sow, Alex Temu and Jonas Mugabe made supportive roles.
-The film revolves around four contemporary women characters in Dar es Salaam in four chapters: Tumaini, Angel, Stella and Rose.
+Binti, is a 2021 Tanzanian drama film directed by Seko Shamte and co-produced by Shamte with Alinda Ruhinda and Angela Ruhinda.
+The film stars Bertha Robert, Magdalena Munisi, Helen Hartmann and Godliver Gordian.
+The film premiered on 8 March 2021 at the Pan African Film Festival in conjunction with International Women's Day.
+It is Tanzania's first Netflix film.